-We are a research group of the Department of Psychiatry at the University of Regensburg.
-We investigate how neurobiological alterations manifest in psychopathological symptoms.
+We are a research group within the Department of Psychiatry at the University of Regensburg.
+Our work aims to understand how neurobiological alterations give rise to psychopathological symptoms.

-We utilize magnetic resonance imaging (MRI), meta-analytical methods, and non-invasive brain stimulation methods for the experimental characterization and manipulation of psychopathological symptoms.
-Our research focuses on common psychiatric disorders such as depression and schizophrenia, as well as acoustic phantom perceptions.
-We also investigate neurobiological changes that underlie forensically relevant disorders such as psychopathy.
+We employ magnetic resonance imaging (MRI), meta‑analytic approaches, machine‑learning methods, and non‑invasive brain stimulation techniques to experimentally characterize and modulate these symptoms.
+Our research focuses on common psychiatric disorders such as depression and schizophrenia, as well as on acoustic phantom perceptions.
+In addition, we investigate neurobiological mechanisms underlying forensically relevant conditions, including psychopathy and related disorders.

 researchers